If you want to know how to build muscle after 40, but you’re not sure what, if anything, you should be doing differently, this page will show you how.

 Heavy weights… medium weights… light weights… all can be used successfully for building muscle after 40.

-Nagging joint pain and injuries can make building muscle after 40 a lot harder than it was at 20 or even 30.
+Over the age of 40, nagging joint pain and injuries can make building muscle a lot harder than it was at 20 or even 30.
 The standard approach to dealing with an injury is to rest it.
-But, with some injuries at least, it seems that you’re better off keeping moving.
+But, with some injuries at least, you’re better off keeping moving.

-Specifically, a form of resistance exercise known as eccentric training has been shown to work extremely well for the treatment of tendon pain in both the elbow and Achilles tendon.
+Specifically, a form of strength training known as eccentric training has been shown to work extremely well for the treatment of tendon pain in both the elbow and Achilles tendon.
 In some cases, it works better than surgery.

 In one study, Swedish scientists studied the effect of heavy eccentric calf training in a group of 15 middle-aged recreational runners .
 Subjects were told to go ahead with the training even if they experienced pain, and to stop only if the pain became disabling.